Huge blast rocks gas plant in China, 'many injured': State media

 BEIJING: A huge explosion ripped through a gas plant in China's Henan province on Friday (Jul 19), shattering windows and doors of buildings in a 3km radius, state media said.

-The number of casualties was not immediately known, but official news agency Xinhua said "many people" were injured at the site of the explosion.
+The number of casualties was not immediately known, but official news agency Xinhua said "many people" were injured at the site of the explosion with two people so far unaccounted for.

 The explosion rocked the Yima gasification plant at 5.50pm local time (0950 GMT).